bioasp/meneco/README.md

 ## Calling Meneco from a python script

-You can use meneco from python by calling the command run_meneco() with the paths of files as input arguments and a boolean value for the enumeration (True for the enumeration, else False) :
+You can use Meneco from python by calling the command run_meneco() with the paths of files as input arguments and a boolean value for the enumeration (`True` for the enumeration, else `False`) :

 ```py
 from meneco import run_meneco